The eta function and eta invariant of $\mathbb{Z}_{2^r}$-manifolds: The eta function

-We now give the eta function of $\mathcal{D}$ for an arbitrary $\Z_{2^r}$-manifold $M_\G$.
-We recall here that the class of ${\Z_{2^r}}$-manifolds are not classified, since there is no such classification for the integral representations of $\Z_{2^r}$, for $r\ge 3$.
+\sk We now give the eta function of $\mathcal{D}$ for an arbitrary $\Z_{2^r}$-manifold $M_\G$.
+We recall that the class of ${\Z_{2^r}}$-manifolds are not classified; as it is indeed the case for $\Z_p$-manifolds with $p$ an odd prime (\cite{Ch}) or for cfm's in low dimensions (see \cite{HW} for $\dim =3$, \cite{BB+} for $\dim=4$ and \cite{CS} for $\dim =5,6$).
 However, all the information needed to compute $\eta(s)$ is (roughly) contained in the angles of the rotational part of the elements of $\G$.

 \sk We will express $\eta(s)$ in terms of a Dirichlet $L$-function.
-We recall that for $\chi : \Z \rightarrow \C^*$ a Dirichlet character modulo $N$ one has the Dirichlet series $L(s,\chi) = \sum_{n=1}^\infty \f{\chi(n)}{n^s}$, absolutely convergent for $\mathrm{Re} \, (s) >1$.
+We recall that for $\chi : \Z \rightarrow \C^*$ a Dirichlet character modulo $N$ one has the Dirichlet series $L(s,\chi) = \sum_{n=1}^\infty \f{\chi(n)}{n^s}$, absolutely convergent for $\mathrm{Re}(s) >1$.
 It has an analytic continuation to the whole $\C$ given by